|

 1st May Day celebrates the ancient Druid new year

-1st International Workers' Day (Labor Day) celebrated in many countries
+1st International Workers' Day (Labor Day) celebrated in many countrie

 15th International Day of Families observed annually worldwide